 If you are going to the Sahara desert in the hot season, don’t worry about getting cold at night.
 You will not even need blankets.
-If you are adventurous you can even sleep under the stars outside your tent.
+If you are adventurous, you can even sleep under the stars outside your tent.

 What about the cold season?

 In the summer, we all love flip-flops and loose sandals.
 However, in the desert wear comfortable, well attached to your leg sandals or sport shoes.
 One of the reasons, on the camel saddles there are no stirrups so you will risk to loos your flip-flops.
-Then, it is not easy to walk in the sand dunes in general, your feet will be constantly sinking in the sand.
+Then, it is not easy to walk in the dunes in general, and your feet will be steadily sinking in the sand.

 What about beautiful pictures in the dunes?

 Many of you are dreaming about beautiful photos in the dunes Sahara desert.
 Especially ladies, dressed in bohemian clothes, posing in the dunes or on the camel.
 However often, especially in the group tours, you will arrive on a camel at the main desert camp right after the sunset.
 You might not have enough time to change and go back to the dunes.

 My advice is, wear your photoshoot dress for the camel ride and some light pants under it.
 In the dunes, you can remove your pants and stay with the dress.
 Alternatively, wake up early and do the photoshoot before breakfast.

 I am so in love with kimonos.
 They are light and looks gorgeously in the pictures.
 If you have a kimono at home, take it to the desert trip.
 The kimono will protect you from the sun and will give you a bohemian touch to your pictures.

 Scarf, Shawl or hat is a must!